sir-ragna/noprint/README.md

 Disable PDF printing with PDFbox https://pdfbox.apache.org/download.cgi You need to include the pdfbox jar for this to work.
 (I used: pdfbox-app-1.8.7.jar)

-Please not that you can easily use the PDFbox commandline arguments to achieve the same thing.
-There is excelent documentation on their website.
+Please note that you can easily use the PDFbox commandline arguments to achieve the same thing.
+There is excellent documentation on their website.

 This of course doesn't affect PDF readers that don't adhere to DRM rights.